 I don’t lay the clothes out for the children, but I do oversee the laundry to make sure uniforms are washed, put away and ready to go.
 It’s then the kids’ responsibility to have their clothes out before they go to bed at night.
 This works extremely well for younger children at preschool, as sometimes making decisions on what to wear can take up a huge amount of time!
 Better to do this in the evening when there is less time pressure and if items cannot be found there is time to locate them.

-Hacks for the morning
+Organising school mornings: hacks for the morning

 5. Key time markers